What's Really In Your Groceries, Your Toothpaste, Your Bottled Water?

 Patron

-$ / season
+/ season

-Choose your amount
+Choose your own amount above

 Includes everything in Investigator

 For those who want to put more behind the mission.
-Set your own amount — every dollar expands what the community can study together in our search for answers in this health crisis.
+Set your own amount.
+Every dollar expands what the community can study together in our search for answers in this health crisis.

 Perks we're considering for Patrons